 Within the Waterfront, new development should contain a mix of uses.
 Residential, community, office, arts, culture, open space, boat-related and tourism uses will be permitted.
-Final Draft Core Strategy pPolicy DM23 a. shall apply in relation to residential density.
+Core Strategy Policy DM23 a. shall apply in relation to residential density.

-Where the Waterfront overlaps with the town centre at the northern quays, all the main town centre uses will be permitted with the exception of retail uses, applications for which will be considered against Final Draft Core Strategy pPolicy DM321.
+Where the Waterfront overlaps with the Town Centre at the Northern Quays, all the main town centre uses will be permitted with the exception of retail uses, applications for which will be considered against Core Strategy Policy DM32.

-The Education Quarter is addressed through POlicy SP12 and arts, culture and tourism through POlicy DM28 (formerly SP14).
+The Education Quarter is addressed through Policy SP16 and arts, culture and tourism through Policy DM28.